keybittech/awayto/README.md

 ## What is Awayto?

 Deploy a fully-featured application in about 10 minutes that is primed for quick development.
-Run a business, impress a client with a quick demo, finish your poc with time to spare; all easily achievable with Awayto.
+Do business, impress a client with a quick demo, finish your poc with time to spare; all easily achievable with Awayto.
 Managing the infrastructure for web applications is often cumbersome and time consuming.
 Awayto can be thought of as a method for working with web applications, laying out each step, should you care to change something.

 There are a few tenets of Awayto: